National Professional Qualification in Leading Literacy (NPQLL)

 Why us?

-Choose our NPQ in Leading Literacy and you’ll be joining over 25,000 teachers and school leaders (as of November 2023), who have decided on Ambition to complete their NPQ since they were launched in 2021.
+Choose our NPQ for Leading Literacy and you’ll be joining over 29,000 teachers and school leaders (as of March 2024), who have decided on Ambition to complete their NPQ since they were launched in 2021.

-Our ‘little and often’ approach means you’ll need on average just one hour per week to engage in our NPQs, helping you to fit your NPQLL around your timetable.
+Our ‘little and often’ approach means you can engage with our NPQs around your busy timetable, with minimal time needed out of school.
+On average just one hour per week to engage in our NPQLL.

 Plus, on our NPQs there’s no large project at the end.
-Instead, you’ll sit an ‘open book’ assessment with support via a live webinar and clinics available to help you get the most from your NPQ.
+Instead, you’ll sit an ‘open book’ assessment with support via two on-demand webinars and a dedicated, live assessment preparation clinic to help you get the most from your NPQ.

 Benefits for you